 Enter the goal description

 Enter name of your goal and select the type as time duration

 Next enter the time duration to set for the goal

 Finally click save to complete the goal setup.
-You can switch your goal anytime by turning it off and re-opening when you need to record.
+You can switch your goal anytime by turning the toggle on & off.